 Water-based wood stains deliver an even colour and won’t absorb unevenly like oil-based wood stains can.
 They smell less and dry faster, usually within a couple of hours.
 You can clean up with ordinary soap and water instead of solvents and you get a much wider choice of bright colours.
 It’s best to apply water-based products with a synthetic brush.

-Solvent-based wood stains such as Morrells Light Fast Solvent Stains are commonly used by professionals because they are fast drying, easy to apply and ‘Light Fast‘ meaning that they are fade resistant – Perfect for areas that are exposed to direct sunlight.
+Solvent-based wood stains, such as Morrells Light Fast Wood Stains are commonly used by professionals because they are fast drying, easy to apply and ‘Light Fast‘ meaning that they are fade resistant, making them perfect for areas that are exposed to direct sunlight.

 What else is there?
 You can also buy varnish-based wood stains like Sadolin Extra Durable Wood Stain.
 These are pigmented (coloured) varnishes that are ideal for softwood and hardwood projects, including doors and windows, for extra-long lasting protection.

 Coloured wood stain

 The beauty of coloured wood stain is the sheer variety of shades and tones.
-Everything from clean, crisp white wood stain for contemporary living and working spaces to subtle grey wood stain, dramatic black wood stain… a multitude of beautiful wood stain colours.
+Everything from clean, crisp white wood stain for contemporary living and working spaces to subtle grey wood stain, dramatic black wood stain and a multitude of other beautiful wood stain colours.

 We stock a vast range of coloured wood stain, including the glorious Osmo Country Colour: opaque, satin-matt and available in a host of beautiful shades including blues, greens, greys, reds, oranges and more.
 Also see our range of Ronseal Wood Stains.

 Wood stain dos and don’ts

 How do you remove coloured wood stains?
 This very much depends on the type of wood being stained and the stain used.
-If it’s purely a water based stain that has been freshly applied, then Wood stain remover is your first stop.
+If it’s purely a water-based stain that has been freshly applied, then Woodleys Wood Stain Remover is your first stop.